 - Start the subject with “Pitch: “, followed by a summary of your article idea.
 For example: “Pitch: Why Baldur’s Gate XIII-2 was the best in the series” or “Pitch: Hyper Light Drifter ate my dog”.

-- Start with an introduction of who you are, if we haven’t worked with you much or at all.
+- Start with an introduction of who you are, giving a quick sense of your experience, if we haven’t worked with you much or at all.

 - Explain your article idea in a couple of paragraphs.
 If you can’t summarise your topic or argument in that amount of space, you might need to focus your idea more.
 Also consider including a proposed headline.

 - Include links to writing samples, if we haven’t worked with you much or at all.
-It doesn’t matter if those writing samples are on a major website or your own blog, but we do need a demonstration of your writing ability if we’re to feel comfortable commissioning you.
+It doesn’t matter if those writing samples are on a major website or your own blog, but we do need a demonstration of your ability to write the kind of work we publish if we’re to feel comfortable commissioning you.
+Keep in mind that the best samples will be representative of what we commission: 150 word Steam reviews or 16,000 word academic papers don’t help us much.

 Things not to include: